 Get an estimate of your retirement allowance by exploring alternative retirement dates and other factors using Web Member Services.
-Click on the Your Personal Account button on any page or visit our Get an Estimate page for more information.
+Click on the Account Login button on any page or visit our Get an Estimate page for more information.

 ACERA must have a COPY of these documents on file before you can retire, so please submit them on or before your retirement date.
 Failure to submit the needed documents may delay the processing of your retirement benefits.
 You can provide ACERA with many of these documents at any point during your career.
 Please also review the Forms to Complete For Retirement page.

 The temporary added annuity is a temporary increase in retirement benefit for members who retire younger than age 62.
 Members who see the most benefit retire significantly under age 62.
 Members retiring near 62 (like at 61) will probably not find much advantage in this benefit.

 The amount of the temporary increase in retirement benefit is based on a the Social Security Administration estimates your social security benefit to be if you take the early retirement at age 62.

 At retirement, you will complete an Election of Retirement Allowance on which you will choose one of the five retirement options.
 Your selection is permanent, and cannot be changed after ACERA has received your signed, completed retirement election—so it’s important to understand your benefits and your beneficiary(ies)’ benefits under each option.

 Unmodified Option: Provides the Maximum Monthly Lifetime Benefit

 Maximum allowance provided for retiree’s lifetime, based on age, service credit, and final average salary.